ursaspace/ursa-arcgis-toolbox/README.md

 ## Ordering

-Orders will be delivered via email with a link to download the relevant submission
+Orders will be delivered via email with a link to download the relevant orders contents.

 ## Invoicing